EvgeniHere/CodingChallenge/README.md

             -Your Bot has the ability to see the opponent Cards (opponents cards will be transported to your code as a parameter of the data type List<Karte>)

-            -You are able to place a card only through the method "CheatProtection.check(yourBot, indexOfTheCard);"
+            -You are able to place a card only through the method "this.legeKarte(index);"

             -PS: you are allowed to have fun while programming :)